mricon/b4/docs/maintainer/am-shazam.rst

 Flags only valid for ``b4 am``
 ------------------------------
 The following flags only make sense for ``b4 am``:

+``-M, --save-as-maildir``
+  By default, the retrieved thread will be saved as an mbox file.
+  However, due to subtle incompatibilities between various mbox formats ("mboxo" vs "mboxrd", etc), you may want to instead save the results as a Maildir directory.

 ``-Q, --quilt-ready``
   Saves the patches as a folder that can be fed directly to quilt.
 If